morey-tech/aap_tf_snow_demo/docs/README.md

 * [Create an SSH Key](https://www.digitalocean.com/community/tutorials/how-to-create-ssh-keys-with-openssh-on-macos-or-linux).

-* Create a new Credential Type to contain the public key of you've just created.
+* Create a new Credential Type to contain the public key you've just created.
   ```
   This is the value that needs to be part of the env.
   env: